ZcashFoundation/GrantProposals-2018Q2/README.md

 **Security considerations**

-What are the implications of this project to the privacy, integrity, availability and decentralization of Zcash?
+What are the implications of this project to the privacy, integrity, availability and decentralization of Zcash (or other cryptocurrencies, if applicable)?
 Does it create, or mitigate, potential attacks?
 Is user education needed to use it securely?
 This is especially relevant for technical projects.

 **Schedule**